marcelherd/TekkenLearningPlatform/README.md

 - To record videos, you need OBS Studio, using either
   - OBS Studio 27.2.0 or above with the [obs-websocket](https://github.com/obsproject/obs-websocket/releases/tag/5.0.0-beta1) plugin installed
   - OBS Studio 28.0.0 or above which includes this plugin by default
-- To upload videos, you need to create a Google Cloud Platform project and create an OAuth client with redirect uri `http://localhost:5431/callback`
+- To upload videos, you need to create a Google Cloud Platform project and set up credentials there (see [Configuration](#configuration))

 ### Installation